dennyverbeeck/transmart-docker/Readme.md

 sudo su postgres
 pg_dump -a --disable-triggers transmart | psql -h <docker-ip> -p <docker-db-port> -U docker transmart
 ```
 This command will try to log in as user `docker` on docker-based databse, its password is `docker`.
-In general it is not a good idea to expose our database, so after the copy is complete remove the ports section from the `tmdb` service and execute another `docker-compose up` to apply the change.
+In general it is not a good idea to expose our database, so after the copy is complete remove the `ports` section from the `tmdb` service and execute another `docker-compose up` to apply the change.

-### Using in production
-In a production environment, you most likely want to put an Apache server in front of tomcat, to act as a reverse proxy.